 2> if the UE is CMAS capable and si-SchedulingInfo includes scheduling information for SIB8:

 3> acquire SIB8, as specified in sub-clause 5.2.2.3.2, immediately;

+NOTE: The UE is not required to periodically check schedulingInfoList contained in SIB1, but Short Message including the etwsAndCmasIndication triggers the UE to re-acquire schedulingInfoList contained in SIB1 for scheduling changes for SIB6, SIB7 and SIB8.
+The UE may or may not receive a Short Message including the etwsAndCmasIndication and/or systemInfoModification when ETWS or CMAS is no longer scheduled.

 1> if the systemInfoModification bit of Short Message is set: